FlipsideCrypto/ethereum-models/models/doc_descriptions/contracts/eth_creator_address.md

 {% docs eth_creator_address %}

-The address of the contract creator.
+[BETA TABLE] - The address of the contract creator.

 {% enddocs %}